Orland Park, Illinois: Covid-19 pandemic

 Orland Park and then mayor, Keith Pekau, were defiant against state and county mandates during the COVID-19 pandemic.
 When Illinois Governor J.B.
 Pritzker ordered a lockdown of businesses and social activities, Pekau led the village in a lawsuit against Pritzker in federal court.
-Although the court ruled in favor of Pritzker's orders, leading Pekau to drop the lawsuit, Pekau and his fellow village trustees remained opposed to mask mandates.
+Although the court ruled in favor of Pritzker's orders, leading Pekau to drop the lawsuit, Pekau and other village trustees remained opposed to mask mandates.
 When Cook County passed a mandate requiring restaurants, gyms, and other businesses to verify the vaccination status of customers, the board passed a resolution opposing the mandate and refusing to enforce it in Orland Park.

 Education

-Orland Park is served by four grammar school districts, Orland School District #135 (7 primary schools, 3 middle schools: Century Junior High, Jerling Junior High, and Orland Junior High), Community Consolidated School District #146 (4 primary schools, and Central Middle School), Palos School District #118 (2 primary schools, and Palos South Middle School), and Kirby School District #140 (5 primary schools, 2 middle schools: Prairie View Middle School, and Virgil I Grissom Middle School).
+In Cook County, Orland Park is served by four grammar school districts, Orland School District #135 (7 primary schools, 3 middle schools: Century Junior High, Jerling Junior High, and Orland Junior High), Community Consolidated School District #146 (4 primary schools, and Central Middle School), Palos School District 118 (2 primary schools, and Palos South Middle School), and Kirby School District #140 (5 primary schools, 2 middle schools: Prairie View Middle School, and Virgil I Grissom Middle School).
 A majority of Orland Park is within Orland School District #135.
+All parts in Cook County are the Consolidated High School District 230.
+Carl Sandburg High School is and has been associated with Orland Park.
+It was outside of the city limits until the village annexed it in 2002.
+Sandburg's attendance boundary covers the majority of the municipality.
+Some parts to the north are in a choice zone which has Amos Alonzo Stagg High School in Palos Hills as the default high school, but allows Sandburg to be an option.
+Other parts of the municipality are zoned to Stagg or to Victor J. Andrew High School in Tinley Park.

+In Will County, Mokena School District 159 and Lincoln Way Community High School District 210 cover residential areas in Orland Park.

-St. Michael School is in Orland Park.
+St. Michael School of the Roman Catholic Archdiocese of Chicago is in Orland Park.
 A number of other parochial schools in the region provide bus service for Orland Park students.

-Orland Park's major high schools are Carl Sandburg High School, Victor J. Andrew High School and Amos Alonzo Stagg High School.

 A number of higher education facilities are in the village.
 St. Xavier University formerly operated a satellite campus in Orland Park, as did the ITT Technical Institute until its closing in September 2016.
 Robert Morris University (Illinois) has both an Orland Park campus as well as a second facility in the village, the culinary arts school, until they were closed as a result of its merger with Roosevelt University.
 Community college education is offered at Moraine Valley Community College, in nearby Palos Hills.

 Sixty percent of Orland Park households have someone with at least a bachelor's degree, with a significant number of residents having completed postgraduate work.